 (1) A person who prepares or is given a report must not, without the leave of the Court, disclose information contained in it to another person.

-Penalty: $6 000.
+Penalty: a fine of $6 000.

 (2) Nothing in subsection (1) prevents the CEO disclosing information contained in a report —